the French flag book cover

 Summary: The Crisis of European Sciences and Transcendental Phenomenology (page 2)

-This freedom is first acquired through theoretical philosophy.
-One seeks to understand the world by freeing oneself from myth, tradition, and prejudice: Philosophy, as theory, makes us free 1.
+This freedom is achieved first through theoretical philosophy.
+One seeks to understand the world by freeing oneself from myth, tradition, and prejudice—Philosophy, as theory, makes us free 1.
 This theoretical autonomy is accompanied by practical autonomy.
-In this respect, the philosophy of the Ancients differs from modern philosophy, which has become nothing more than a conventional scholastic concept, encompassing only a set of disciplines 2.
+In this respect, ancient philosophy differs from modern philosophy, which has become little more than a conventional, scholastic concept, encompassing only a set of disciplines 2.

 Ancient philosophy is an all-encompassing science—a science of the totality of being 3.

-In the early centuries of modernity, as with Descartes, the sciences were merely branches of philosophy.
-There was an aspiration to encompass, within the unity of a theoretical system, all meaningful questions without exception, in a rigorously scientific manner—following an apodictic rational methodology 4.
+In the early centuries of the modern era, Descartes being a prime example, the sciences were merely branches of philosophy.
+The aim was to bring all meaningful questions without exception within the unity of a single theoretical system, in a rigorously scientific manner, grounded in an apodictic rational methodology 4.
 This system was intended to provide answers to all problems.

 The common feature of these abandoned questions is that they are problems of reason 7.